T. T. Martin: Life

-Anti-Evolution Movement
+Work

 Hell and the High Schools, first published in 1923, attacked the theory of evolution and the teaching of evolution in schools.
 In Martin's view this was "the greatest curse that ever fell upon this earth" and was an even greater sin than when the Germans poisoned wells and gave children poisoned candy during World War I. Martin wanted parents to pressure school boards and state legislatures to take steps to stop the teaching of evolution.
 The following is an example of Martin's prose style from the book:

 "Reader, if you are not a parent, do you not yearn intensely to turn my child, your neighbor's child, your enemy's child, from spending Eternity in hell?
 Were even your enemy's house on fire, would you stand by in indifference and let his child be burned alive?
 Yet that child's being burned alive is as nothing when compared to that child's spending eternity in hell.
 You would go to the limit in helping to rescue the child from the burning building.
 Isn't saving a soul from spending eternity in hell ten million times more important than saving a human body from a burning building?"

 Martin defended anti-evolution laws by claiming that they protected the individual liberty of religious students.
 Christ or Evolution was his other significant work, and is in a similar vein, constituting a colorful pair of diatribes if not outright polemics on the subject.
 Both works are representative of the anti-evolution rhetoric of this period.
 Granted, Martin was not as eloquent as William Jennings Bryan, but then there was nobody in the movement on the same level as the Great Commoner.
 However, Martin proved to be just as influential in getting anti-evolution laws passed, which is what makes these two works of great interest to those studying the history of the conflict between Christianity and science over evolution in this country and a struggle that is now almost a century old.

 Martin showed up for the Scopes Trial in Dayton, Tennessee, where he rented a store as a book shop on which he hung a giant sign that promoted his books.
 Also sold were Martin's Evolution or Christ, Bryan's In His Image, Alfred W. McCann's God - or Gorilla?, and B.H.
 Shadduck's Puddle to Paradise.
 The best sellers proved to be Hell and the High Schools and the Adventist science educator George McCready Price's The Phantom of Organic Evolution.
 (Price was Bryan's main authority in his only speech in court during the trial.)